eroween/CSE-165-Assignment-5/_posts/2016-01-08-orrery-presentation.markdown

 3. Acceleration and deceleration of the orbital speeds.
 4. Zoom and focus camera on a specified celestial body.
 5. Celestial bodies selection to display information.
-6. Technologies : Unity 3D and ZSpace

-We will focus on making a fluid representation of the solar system.
+In order to do the project, we are going to use Unity 3D and the ZSpace.
+Moreover we will focus on making a fluid representation of the solar system.

 Due date : Thursday, March 3rd at 11:59pm